chrsonline/uber-movies-hw/README.md

       - `query` - The text to match in the search

   * The API will perform a textual search of movies and locations returning whole or partial matches of `query`.
+Search is to be performed in a case and diacritic insensitive manner.

   * A response is given to the user of the following format:
     ```json